tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 Gnome-based desktop the default is likely to be the Gnome Terminal.

 A terminal emulator is an application that gives you access to another program known as the shell.
-The shell allows you to interact with the operating systems services and programs.
+The shell allows you to interact with the operating system's services and programs.
 Just like there is a diversity of terminal emulators there are also a number of different shells.
 The most widely used shell and the default on Mac and most Linux based distributions is ``bash``.